 |2017||Splash Of Ginge||25/1||Nigel Twiston-Davies||Tom Bellamy|

 |2012||Al Ferof||8/1||Paul Nicholls||Ruby Walsh|

 |2011||Great Endeavour||8/1||David Pipe||Timmy Murphy|

 Initially sponsored by Mackeson in 1965 when first introduced, the event has been run under several different guises since.
-Many of you may know this race as the Paddy Power Gold Cup but the Irish bookmakers pulled their support in 2015 with BetVictor taking their place a year later.
-Sponsorship helps keeps this handicap a valuable one with a prize of £160,000 offered in 2019, a handsome tally for a Grade 3 race.
+Many of you may know this race as the Paddy Power Gold Cup anyway but the Irish bookmakers pulled their support in 2015 with BetVictor taking their place a year later only for Paddy Power to return in 2020.
+Sponsorship helps keeps this handicap a valuable one with a prize of £130,000 offered in 2020, a handsome tally for a Grade 3 race.

 DECENT RETURNS ON OFFER

 Horses outside of the top three in the betting half won nearly half of all Paddy Power Gold Cup renewals since 2002.
 As a result the average starting price of champions in this time is close to 10/1, making it an attractive race for the punters.
 It’s a price that would be a lot shorter though if those at the very top of the betting could perform more regularly.
 Favourites haven’t fared well in recent years, Tranquil Sea the last to do the business back in 2009 at odds of 11/2.

 You’ll struggle to find a horse without some form of Cheltenham experience on the racecard for this Gold Cup challenge.
 Former course wins are not as commonplace though.
 Out of the 17 runners that took part in the 2019 renewal only five had previously enjoyed success at Cheltenham.